 On the faculty of the George Washington University since 1984, Jim started the Jazz program, taught in various capacities, and is now Emeritus faculty.
 Since 2011 Mr. Levy has been a full-time music teacher in the District of Columbia Public Schools.
 He and his wife Liesel live in Takoma Park, MD.
 Daughters Beck and Alex — who were babysat by many a RUC choir member back in the early 90s — are now both adult professionals.

 Lynne is a graduate of James Madison University and has been working at RUC since 2016 doing a combination of administrative and graphics work.
 Her focus at RUC is all things graphics.
-She lives in Laurel with her husband, two teenage daughters and four dogs.
+She also works part-time at Northwood Presbyterian in Silver Spring and a pet care company one day a week.
+She shares the online camera duties with Dalia, and new hire Adrian, and is very happy to be a part of the RUC team.

 Stephen Cooper is the most tenured staff member at RUC.
 He began working as our Sexton in 1999 and recently retired from his second job as a Plant Equipment Operator with the Montgomery County Public School System.